Ragansu/NSBI-workflow-tutorial/README.md

 <br/>
 <br/>

 The aim is to demonstrate the workflow associated with a full-scale LHC analysis.
 The physics results presented in the notebooks only serve as examples of the workflow.
+The code in this tutorial is derived from the original ATLAS analysis code written by Jay Sandesara, R.D.
+Schaffer and Arnaud Maury.

 **Note: The tutorial is a significantly scaled down and incomplete version of the original workflow.
 More complete versions will follow!**